-- Examine other qualitative elements, such as: - Prevalence of nonresponsive answers (e.g. "N/A", "none," "I don't know") - Examine class year as potential moderating variable - Do seniors who have done lots of surveys tend to write less because they're tired of surveys? ...Or maybe they write more because it's their last chance?
+- What happens when a respondent receives differentlysized text boxes throughout a survey? - Does text box size matter for surveys taken on a mobile device?
+If so, how? - Does class year act as a potentially moderating variable? - Do seniors who have done lots of surveys tend to write less because they're tired of surveys? ...Or maybe they write more because it's their last chance?